Ousso11/ADAFlix/index.md

 I can tackle each case differently and understand why our predictions didn't match reality in each scenario."</p>

 <p>
-Zokada then explores the results of her outlier analysis:

-"Using the two outlier groups I identified, I conducted a further investigation to find patterns specific to each.
-For each group, I compiled a list of features, but with an interesting twist: I only included features where less than 50% of their total distinct values were represented.
-This meant I was focusing on features that showed a concentrated pattern in either the 'below outliers' or the 'above outliers' group."
+Zokada then explores the results of her outlier analysis: "Using the two outlier groups I identified, I conducted a further investigation to find patterns specific to each.
+We will look at the most recurrent features amongst movies that should've worked, and amongst movies that should've not worked."
 </p>

 <img src="images/zokada2.png" alt="Film Production" style="width:50%; max-width:1000px; display:block; margin:auto;">